m-stclair/palette-synth/docs/user-guide.md

 This guide covers the user-facing controls: palette sources, generation options, rendering modes, diagnostics, export, and persistence.

+For a literal inventory of every visible knob and button, see [Control reference](control-reference.md).
 For swatch editing inside the inspector X-Ray, see [X-Ray editing](x-ray-editing.md).
 For project internals, see [architecture](architecture.md).

 ## Palette pipeline